GDQuest/godot-steering-ai-framework/README.md

 ## Getting the framework

 This repository contains the framework and some demos for learning purposes.

-If you want just the framework with nothing else to get in the way or to create a Git submodule, use the [Godot Steering AI Framework Submodules](https://github.com/GDQuest/godot-steering-ai-framework-submodule) repository.
+You can download a copy by clicking the green _Code_ button and clicking _Download ZIP_.
+Then, copy and paste the `addons/` directory into your project.

 ## Introduction